claudioandre-br/packages/john-the-ripper/readme.md

 To install John the Ripper by downloading the .zip file and installing manually, follow these steps:

-- Download the win_x64.zip file to your machine.
+- Download the ZIP file to your machine.
 - Navigate to where you downloaded the file and double click the compressed file [1].
 - Extract it to a directory such as `C:\john-the-ripper`.
 - Start a command prompt.